Technical Introduction to Convier

 Permissions

-• The READ role is only able to access data, and make individual configuration changes that can not be shared with others without approval.
+The READ role is only able to access data, and make individual configuration changes that can not be shared with others without approval.
 They can not add external data source connections.
+The MANAGE project role is able to share configuration changes with others, and is usually reserved for Convier personel and customer subject matter experts.
+The OWN project role can do the same as the MANAGE project role, but can also assign project roles to others.